Deopham History

 Tranquillus vixit, placidus obdormivit, Lætus resuscitabitur.

-The Rix memorial in Carlton Church.
+The Rix memorial in Colton Church.

 Photo: G Sankey 26/2/2023